08 Jun Are you really a fraud?

 Build Your Confidence Wall.

-When Imposter Phenomenon rears it’s head, take a look at Your Confidence Wall and reaffirm the positives.
+When Imposter Syndrome rears it’s head, take a look at Your Confidence Wall and reaffirm the positives.